morgadow/gocan/README.md

 1. PCAN

+- Missing CAN FD implementation
-- CAN FD still not implemented
+- CAN Epoch not set to correct PCAN timestamp
 - Implement GetAllAvailableHandles function: Maybe there is a convinient API function ?
-- SetValue and GetValue methods are not tested
+- SetValue and GetValue methods are not tested and does not support all types

 2. Other interfaces as vector, kvasor and others